 Raddatz is the mother of a daughter and a son.
 She is also on the board of the Bob Woodruff Foundation that supports wounded veterans and their families.

-All American Speakers is a speakers bureau and booking agency providing information on booking Martha Raddatz for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Martha Raddatz speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Martha Raddatz for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Martha Raddatz speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Martha Raddatz, an inspirational motivational speaker. bio for Martha Raddatz agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Martha Raddatz